scicluna/movie-mash/README.md

 ## Description

-The goal of Movie-Mash is to provide a user with as much information about any movie they search for as possible.
-This project helps the user determine whether a movie is worth watching or not, by providing them with a list of information about the movie.
+Movie-Mash aims to offer users comprehensive details about any film they search, enabling them to make informed decisions on whether a movie is worth their time.
+As our debut project at the EdX MSU Full Stack Bootcamp, this platform was crafted with dedication using vanilla JS, CSS, and HTML.
+Movie-Mash showcases sophisticated API calls and logic to transform basic search queries into a wealth of movie information.

 ![Movie-Mash!](Assets/images/Screenshot.png)